immunant/IA2-Phase2/docs/source_rewriter.md

 ### Define call gates for direct transitions

 The rewriter will work in two phases.
-In the first phase it'll parse all source files and keep track of all functions declared or defined and their compartment.
+In the first phase, it'll parse all source files and keep track of all functions declared or defined and their compartment.
 Calls to functions not defined in any of the input sources (e.g. libc, prebuilt libraries) will be assumed to remain in the caller's compartment.

-In phase two we'll generate the call gates for all potential direct transitions by taking the set of functions declared in a compartment and removing those that are defined in that same compartment.
+In phase two, we'll generate the call gates for all potential direct transitions by taking the set of functions declared in a compartment and removing those that are defined in that same compartment.
 Since we know all the caller and target compartment we can hard-code the pkey in each call gate wrapper.
-These wrappers are inserted with `ld --wrap` so their names must start with `__wrap_`.
+These wrappers are inserted with `ld --wrap`, so their names must start with `__wrap_`.

 Since call gates have hard-coded caller pkeys, we'll need some extra steps to handle the case where a function is called from multiple compartments.
 In this